-On May 4, 2022, after two weeks of testimony and argument before the Honorable William F. Jung, a jury found DaCorta guilty on all three counts.
+On May 4, 2022, after two weeks of testimony and argument before the Honorable William F. Jung and less than four hours of deliberation, a jury found DaCorta guilty on all three counts.
 DCA Doc.
 192. On October 20, 2022, Judge Jung sentenced DaCorta to imprisonment of 276 months (i.e., 23 years) for his role in the Ponzi scheme underlying this enforcement action.
 DCA Doc.
 234. Judge Jung also ordered DaCorta to pay restitution in the amount of \$53,270,336.08, jointly and severally with defendant Anile (although the Receiver has already recovered and sold both individuals' material assets).